 While this isn’t necessarily specific to women’s health, you may also suffer from anxiety, depression or stress at some point in your life.
 It’s important to maintain a healthy lifestyle to reduce any symptoms, but it’s also important to seek help if you are developing a mental health issue and it’s affecting your life.

 You have to want to work on having a healthy mind as well as a healthy body if you’re truly going to be as healthy as possible.

 Don’t be afraid to talk about women’s health issues

 Women experience a vast array of health issues and conditions that are unique to them (or affect them more severely than these would affect men), such as pregnancy, pelvic floor disorders, uterine fibroids, and menopause.
 Sexual health issues, like painful intercourse (dyspareunia) and vaginismus, are more common than you think, but they’re rarely talked about.

-There are lots of ways we can help ourselves to be healthier as females and even help to save our lives.
+There are many ways we can help ourselves be healthier as females and even help save our lives.